5T33Z0/Clover-Crate/ACPI/README.md

 #### AddHDMI

-Adds a `HDAU` audio device to the `DSDT` that matches the HDMI output of ATI and Nvidia video cards to enable audio over HDMI.
-Since the GPU was bought separately from the motherboard, there simply is no such device in the native DSDT.
-Additionally, the `hda-gfx = onboard-1` or `onboard-2` property is injected into the device:
+Contrary to what the name of this fix suggests, it *does not* enable HDMI ports for video.
+Instead, it adds an `HDAU` audio device to the `DSDT` to enable digital audio over HDMI for ATI and Nvidia GPUs.
+Since a discrete GPU is a separate piece of hardware there's simply no such device present in your mainboard's `DSDT` file.
+Additionally, the `hda-gfx = onboard-1` or `onboard-2` property is injected into the `HDAU` device:

 - `1` if `UseIntelHDMI` = false
-- `2` if there is an Intel port that occupies port 1.
+- `2` if there is an Intel port that occupies port 1

+Nowadays, this fix is covered by **Whatevergreen.kext**.

 #### AddIMEI